batunalbant/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 # Problem 1: Investigating the Range as a Function of the Angle of Projection

+## Introduction

+Projectile motion is a fundamental concept in physics, widely applicable in fields ranging from sports to aerospace engineering.
+While the basic principles may seem straightforward, the mathematical relationships governing the motion provide deep insights into how variables interact.
+This study aims to analyze how the range of a projectile depends on its angle of projection and explore the theoretical and computational models associated with it.

+---

 ## Motivation

 Projectile motion, while seemingly simple, provides a rich framework for exploring fundamental principles of physics.
 This problem requires analyzing how the range of a projectile depends on its angle of projection.
 The governing equations involve both linear and quadratic relationships, offering a blend of accessibility and depth.